 Speaker 2: Yeah, so my name again, Dr. Erica Steele.
 I’m a holistic doctor in family practice.

 I hold six degrees in.
 My field, they’re all in the natural healthcare space, ranging from psychology to laboratory diagnostics.
 I have hundreds of certifications, functional Holistic Medicine Treatment, integrative medicine, so a lot of biochemistry, a lot of science, but then also a lot of, the wisdom of natural medicine and all of the natural things that you wouldn’t necessarily find in new, the traditional VA physic.
 Holistic Medicine Treatment Exactly.

 Speaker 1: And that’s the thing that is really interesting to me because I know just through talking to other people who have been through the va, myself included, it seems like the VA very often is very quick to just prescribe something to.
 Control, whatever the symptoms are of whatever it is that you might be dealing with.

 If you’re having back pain or if you’re having, if you’re suffering from depression or anxiety or whatever the issue is that you’re dealing with.
 It seems like a quick.
 Prescription.
 Here you go, take this and you’ll start to feel better, which in many cases is true.
 You will start to see less of those symptoms.

-But a lot of times these medicines have side effects and they’re not always the most pleasant side effects.
+But a lot of times these Holistic Medicine Treatment have side effects and they’re not always the most pleasant side effects.
 And the, these types of things could be handled in a different way.
 And I’m not saying that every single case can be handled one way or another.
 Every case is going to be a little bit different.

 But in your practice, you treat veterans who.
 Dealing with a lot of this type of stuff.
 Sometimes they are toxic from things that they’re exposed to in their service.
 So what are some of the things that you do in your practice to, to help people who are looking for these alternative ways of healing themselves?